hidenorly/STLTaskManager/README.md

 # STLTaskManager

-This is utility class library to use std::thread with C++ classs easier.
+This is utility class library to use std::thread with C++ class easier.
 It's based on STL11++ (std::thread, mutex).

 You can use this as Java's concurrent executor but different.